ifwe/bruce/doc/troubleshooting.md

 exiting on a fatal error, then there is a bug in Bruce.
 On occurrence of this type of event, Bruce will write a syslog message containing a stack trace, which will help track down problems.
+* `AckOk`: This is incremented each time Bruce receives a successful ACK from Kafka.
-* `AckErrorXxx`: `AckErrorNone` indicates a successful ACK from Kafka.
-All other counters of this type indicate various types of error ACKs received from Kafka, as documented [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ErrorCodes).
+* `AckErrorXxx`: These counters indicate various types of error ACKs received from Kafka, as documented [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ErrorCodes).
 * `XxxInputAgentDiscardXxx` and `DiscardXxx`: These counters are incremented when Bruce discards messages for various reasons.